elgindavis/winterhearthco/src/pages/newsletters/volume-2/dmh-ocd.md

 featured: false
 tags: ["OCD"]
 keywords: "OCD"
-description: "Preferring to keep things neat and tidy does not mean you have OCD.
-What is it, and what do you need to know about it?"
+description: "Preferring to keep things neat and tidy does not mean you suffer from OCD.
+What is OCD, and what do you need to know about it?"
 author: {
     name: "Elgin Davis",
     role: "Main Content Writer",